FAQFrequently Asked Questions

 How much training is required?

-This depends entirely on your base level of fitness, we recommend a minimum of 4 months prior to race commencement.
-However, for some this will be a year, or even an 18 month project.
+This depends entirely on your base level of fitness, we recommend a minimum of 3 months prior to race commencement.
+However, for some this will be less, and others it will be a year, or even an 18 month project.

 With the right plan these events are available to anyone.
 If you can do a marathon you are more than capable of finishing.
 At the end of the day 90% of it will come down to mental strength.